skills/introduction-to-git/.github/steps/3-step.md

    git log --graph --oneline
    ```

-   > 🪧 **Note**: This will look more interesting in a future step after the game has more history.
+   > 🪧 **Note**: This will look more interesting in a future step when the history is longer.

 1. Copy the **Commit ID** of the "Initial commit" entry.
 Both the long and short form will work.